simranjeetc/certified-aws-solutions-architect-associate/7-use-cases/use-cases.md

 Use Warm Pool with Auto Scaling

 #### A gaming company launches a new online game, which leads to a rapid increase in players.
 They need to immediately increase server capacity to ensure game performance remains steady.
 Which option should they use?
-Use the Desired capacity parameter to scale out quickly
+Use the Desired capacity parameter in AWS auto scaling groups to scale out quickly

 #### An IT company wants to ensure that their scaling processes allow for instances to properly initialize and configure software or load up-to-date data before they start serving traffic, but also want to control how these instances are terminated.
 What feature should they implement?
 Use Lifecycle hooks with Auto Scaling